tdhopper/c.tdhopper.com/content/post/how-i-am-productive.md

 ## Write things down

 I loosely follow the [Getting Things Done](https://getdrafts.com) method developed by David Allen.
-The most important aspect to me has been capturing tasks in a single inbox.
+The most important aspect to me has been capturing tasks into a single inbox.
+Capturing tasks means I don't try to keep them in my head (which is unreliable and burns a lot of brain power trying to remember things).
+Capturing to a single inbox means tasks won't get lost in piles of Post-Its and napkins.

 I use the [Drafts](https://getdrafts.com) app on iOS and macOS, which lets me capture notes with zero friction.
 If it's a task I'm writing down, I use a Drafts action to send it to my [Omnifocus](https://www.omnigroup.com/omnifocus) inbox.
-I regularly triage my inbox to organize my tasks into relevant projects and contexts (e.g., tasks that can be done on the computer, tasks to do at home).
+I regularly triage my inbox to organize my tasks into relevant projects and contexts (e.g., tasks that can be done on the computer and tasks to do at home).

 ## Using nagging reminders